Art as Transformation: A Public Philosophy Project

 - Panelist – Joseph Baráz, Painter , Sculptor, Art Historian

-- Musicians & Performers – Bob Schmitt, John Moore, and more (TBD)
+- Musicians & Performers – Bob Schmitt, Johnny Moore, Jeremy Terry, Marly & Dave, Aaron Parrett, and more (TBD)

-- Community Partner/Host – Christina Barbachano, Artist & Executive Director for the Holter Museum of Art
+- Community Partner – Christina Barbachano, Artist & Executive Director for the Holter Museum of Art

-- Local Artists (Gallery Showcase) – John Moore, Chad Okrusch, Daniel Kirchner, Barry Ferst, Aaron Parrett, Christina Barbachano, and more (TBD)
+- Local Artists (Gallery Showcase) – Johnny Moore, Chad Okrusch, Daniel Kirchner, Barry Ferst, Aaron Parrett, Christina Barbachano, and more (TBD)

 BONUS EVENT